Workers' Party of South Korea: History

 It was founded on 23 November 1946 through the merger of the Communist Party of South Korea, New People's Party of Korea and a faction of the People's Party of Korea (the so-called 'forty-eighters').
 It was led by Ho Hon.
-The clandestine trade union movement, the All Korea Labor Union (Chŏnp'yŏng) was connected to the party.
+The clandestine trade union movement, the All Korea Labor Union (Chŏnp'yŏng) and Korean Trade Union National Council were connected to the party.

 The party was outlawed by the United States occupation authorities due to the party being an aggravating opposition to South Korea and the US, but the party organized a network of clandestine cells and was able to obtain a considerable following.
 It had around 360,000 party members.
 In 1947, the party initiated armed guerrilla struggle.
 As the persecution of party intensified, large sections of the party leadership moved to Pyongyang.

 The party was opposed to the formation of a South Korean state.
 In February–March 1948, it instigated general strikes in opposition to the plans to create a separate South Korean state.
 On 3 April 1948, the party led an insurgency on Jeju Island, against the United Nations and South Korean government.
-In the suppression of the revolt, thousands of insurgents and their sympathizers were executed and massacred, respectively, by the South Korean government.
+In the suppression of the revolt, thousands of insurgents and their sympathizers were executed and massacred by the South Korean government, in an incident known as the Jeju massacre.
 In one of its first official acts, the South Korean National Assembly passed the National Security Act in September 1948, which among other measures, outlawed the Workers' Party of South Korea.

 On 24 June 1949, the party merged with the Workers' Party of North Korea, forming the Workers' Party of Korea.
+Former members of the WPSK in the party became known as the domestic faction.
 The WPNK leader Kim Il Sung became party chairman, whereas Pak Hon-yong became deputy chairman.
-In the Korean War, 60,000 to 200,000 members of the party and suspected communist supporters, many of them civilians, were massacred by the South Korean Army with supervision of the US army in what became known as the Bodo League massacre.
-Pak Hon-yong and other leaders of WPSK in North Korea were later purged.
+During the Korean War, 60,000 to 200,000 members of the party and suspected communist supporters, many of them civilians, were extrajudicially massacred by the South Korean Army in what became known as the Bodo League massacre.
+Pak Hon-yong and other leaders of the WPSK in North Korea were later purged.